 Consider multiple situations at once too.
 Maybe they’ll be shows at night, but if you want to hang out during the day in hot weather, sturdy swimshorts could be the best option.
 Especially for events like Sonus in Croatia that take place on the beach.

-I’m a big fan of skirts for every occasion, but if you’re going to be running around a lot breathable short or pants is best.
+I’m a big fan of skirts for every occasion, but if you’re going to be running around a lot breathable sorority shirts and pants is best.
 Jean shorts are cute but can get oppressively hot, so consider investing in some linens in a dark color.
+You can also accessorize with jewelry, belts, and tortoiseshell glasses.

 Must-Have Extras for Festivals